FOCUS-Airlines place their bets, looking past pandemic to renew fleets

 From Arizona to Amsterdam, some of the industry's sharpest buyers are eyeing efficient jets for the second half of the decade, aiming to get ahead of the long waiting lists they fear could derail their growth and environmental targets.

-On Wednesday, Singapore Airlines SIAL.SI kicked off a trio of major decisions expected in coming days, with a tentative order to replace its cargo fleet with a new A350 lightweight freighter offering from Airbus AIR.PA.
+On Wednesday, Singapore Airlines SIAL.SI kicked off a trio of major decisions, with a tentative order to replace its cargo fleet with a new A350 lightweight freighter offering from Airbus AIR.PA.

-Purchase decisions on small passenger jets are expected shortly from Air France-KLM AIRF.PA and Australia's Qantas QAN.AX.
+Australia's Qantas Airways QAN.AX on Thursday selected Airbus to replace its fleet of ageing narrowbodies in what Chief Executive Alan Joyce has described as a "one-in-a-generation" decision that involved a switch from Boeing BA.N.

+The European planemaker also looks likely to seize a narrowbody order from Dutch airline KLM AIRF.PA as early as Thursday.

 "People are thinking about long-term fleet plans and especially about ESG (environmental, social and governance)," said Rob Morris, global head of consultancy at Ascend by Cirium.